awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-sourcebundle.md

 1. Right\-click the selected files, and then choose **Compress** *X* **items**, where *X* is the number of files and subfolders you've selected\.
 ![\[Compressing files in Mac OS X Finder\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/finder-context.png)

-**To zip files in Windows Explorer**
+**To zip files in Windows explorer**

 1. Open your top\-level project folder and select all the files and subfolders within it\.
 Do not select the top\-level folder itself\.
-![\[Files selected in Windows Explorer\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/winex-files.png)
+![\[Files selected in Windows explorer\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/winex-files.png)

 1. Right\-click the selected files, choose **Send to**, and then choose **Compressed \(zipped\) folder**\.
-![\[Compressing files in Windows Explorer\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/winex-context.png)
+![\[Compressing files in Windows explorer\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/winex-context.png)

-## Creating a Source Bundle for a \.NET Application<a name="using-features.deployment.source.dotnet"></a>
+## Creating a source bundle for a \.NET application<a name="using-features.deployment.source.dotnet"></a>

 If you use Visual Studio, you can use the deployment tool included in the AWS Toolkit for Visual Studio to deploy your \.NET application to Elastic Beanstalk\.
-For more information, see [Deploying Elastic Beanstalk Applications in \.NET Using the Deployment Tool](deploy_NET_standalone_tool.md)\.
+For more information, see [Deploying Elastic Beanstalk applications in \.NET using the deployment tool](deploy_NET_standalone_tool.md)\.

 If you need to manually create a source bundle for your \.NET application, you cannot simply create a `ZIP` file that contains the project directory\.
 You must create a web deployment package for your project that is suitable for deployment to Elastic Beanstalk\.
 There are several methods you can use to create a deployment package:
 + Create the deployment package using the **Publish Web** wizard in Visual Studio\.
 For more information, go to [How to: Create a Web Deployment Package in Visual Studio](http://msdn.microsoft.com/en-us/library/dd465323.aspx)\.